httpoxy/httpoxy-org/index.md

 #### PHP

-* Using unset($_SERVER['HTTP_PROXY']) does not affect the value returned from getenv(), so is not an effective mitigation
+* Using `unset($_SERVER['HTTP_PROXY'])` does not affect the value returned from getenv(), so is not an effective mitigation
-* Using putenv('HTTP_PROXY=') does not work either (to be precise: it only works if that value is coming from an actual environment variable rather than a header - so, it cannot be used for mitigation)
+* Using `putenv('HTTP_PROXY=')` does not work either (to be precise: it only works if that value is coming from an actual environment variable rather than a header - so, it cannot be used for mitigation)

 ## What is not affected

-* Python deployed using wsgi separates the request header HTTP_ "environ" from os.environ, so applications can make clever decisions about which to trust
+* Python deployed using wsgi separates the request header `HTTP_*` environ from `os.environ`, so applications can make clever decisions about which to trust
-* Go's net/http/fcgi is not affected (does not put CGI data in actual env vars)
+* Go's `net/http/fcgi` is not affected (does not put CGI data in actual env vars)

 ## Timeline